kevinveenbirkenbach/cymais/CONTRIBUTING.md

 If you have any questions or need help, feel free to open an issue or join our community discussions.
 We appreciate your efforts and are here to support you.

-Thank you for contributing to CyMaIS and helping us build a better, more efficient IT infrastructure solution!
+Thank you for contributing to Infinito.Nexus and helping us build a better, more efficient IT infrastructure solution!